-Daily trade ideas have been moved to the trading room and the Members-Only Phone App.
+No new trade ideas for Friday.
+Enjoy your long weekend.
 Trade your plan, take profits along the way, and smart.
-Also, don't forget to check for upcoming earnings.
-Finally, remember that the stocks/ETFs we mention and talk about in the trading room are not recommendations to buy or sell.
+Also, remember to check for impending earnings reports.
+Finally, remember that any tickers we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.